w3c/cg-program/proposals/spec-lifecycle.md

 ### Development status

 * **Group status**.
 Typically managed through W3C database (e.g., group open, closed, or dormant)
-* **Community consensus**.
+* **Community support**.
 Is there strong support for the specification?
 Strong opposition?
 Alternative proposals?
 * **Specification stability**.
 Indicate community expectation for specification stability.
 Would significant changes disrupt the ecosystem of the Specification (e.g., in terms of adoption or references)?
 One specific use case is to send a "last call" stability signal.
 Could include "last modified" date here or in details section.
 * **Implementer participation**.
 Are potential implementers of the specification participating in its development?